Configurators

 .- done

-If set, a map whose values passed as arguments to
+If set, a map whose values are passed as arguments to

 unfurl.configurator.TaskView.done()

-A Jinja2 template that is processed with results of
+A Jinja2 template or runtime expression that is processed with results of

 run